Unusual Malaysian Drinks You Want To Try

 Sirap Selasih (Malay)

-Sirap Selasih is a sweet drink with the fragrance of a garden of roses topped with sweet basil seed (selasih).
-Within 2-3 minutes, the basil seeds expand and look very odd, a bit like frog eggs!
+Sirap Selasih is a sweet drink with the fragrance of a garden of roses topped with sweet basil seeds (selasih).
+Within 2-3 minutes, the basil seeds expand and look very odd—a bit like frog eggs!

 The basil seeds are tasteless and are only there for the chewy texture.